-All incoming VUSC students who are interested in Music Scholarships are required to perform an entrance audition in their primary performing medium.
+All incoming VUSC students who are interested in the music program and/or participating in a music ensemble are required to perform an entrance audition in their primary performing medium.
 Students living within 200 miles of the University are encouraged to audition in person.
 Audition appointments are scheduled on a first come first serve basis and are approximately 20 minutes in length.
 Students who are unable to audition in person may send in a DVD/You Tube video audition.
 It is the responsibility of the student to be in contact with the music department regarding audition dates and deadlines.
 Please fill out an Audition Request online to request an audition date.
-Audition dates for 2013-2014 are November 8, November 11, and December 13, 2013.
+The upcoming audition date for 2015-2016 is April 6.

 Voice students should bring sheet music accompaniment for their pieces, as an accompanist will be available for in-person auditions.
 (Sound trax are acceptable if sheet music is unavailable.)
 Voice students may be asked to sight-sing a hymn or worship chorus.
 Some knowledge of the keyboard or other instrument is desirable.
 Transfer music majors in the upper division levels should sing one of their songs in a foreign language (Italian, German or French).